 The bee will hover around the light until she dies.
 You may find a file of dead bees at the base of a lamp post.

-When the fly larvae have completed their growth cycle, they will leave the bee’s body and pupate.
-Up to 15 fly larvae may emerge from a single honey bee!
-After pupating, adult flies emerge from the cocoons and the process repeats.
+When the fly larvae have completed their growth cycle, they will leave the bee’s body and pupate elsewhere for about 28 days.

 A citizen scientist project at zombeewatch.org is tracking the spread of Zombees.
-You can help by monitoring bee conditions in your region.
 Their website will give you detail instructions on how to get involved.
 Also, they have information on how to construct light traps and collect specimens.

 How Do You Know If You Have Zombie Bees?

 Report your data to the zombee watch program.
-It is important to their research to learn your results wither positive or negative.
+It is important to their research to learn your results whether positive or negative.